So-Called Dollars

 Previously listed in aluminum.

-Lewis and Clark Centennial Exposition U. S. Government Building.
+Lewis and Clark Centennial Exposition U. S. Government Building, in aluminum.

 HK-331b.
 Aluminum.
 Same as No. 331.